 History Of Taekwon-Do

-Although many myths and legends exist about it’s origins, martial arts, or bare-hand combat, has been generally accepted as being introduced by an Indian Buddhist monk called Bodhidharma (448-529 AD)
+Although many myths and legends exist about it’s origins and history, martial arts, or bare-hand combat, has been generally accepted as being introduced by an Indian Buddhist monk called Bodhidharma (448-529 AD)

 He reputedly travelled from an Indian monastery to China instructing in the areas of Buddhism (Zen).
 During his visit he introduced Buddhist monks, in the Shaolin Temple, to a form of mental and physical conditioning and training involving a set of 18 postures (similar to Tai Chi) imitating temple idols.